AlephAlpha/muicss-yew/README.md

 Before I finish this project, you may use MUI-CSS directly (i.e., with CSS and JS) with Yew.

-For other Yew component libraries, please see[awesome-yew](https://github.com/jetli/awesome-yew#component-libraries).
+For other Yew component libraries, please see [awesome-yew](https://github.com/jetli/awesome-yew#component-libraries).

 ## Usage